Squash at the 2002 Commonwealth Games

-The squash competition at the 2002 Commonwealth Games took place in Manchester, England from 25 July – 4 August 2002.
+Squash at the 2002 Commonwealth Games was the second appearance of Squash at the Commonwealth Games.
+The squash competition took place in Manchester, England, from 25 July – 4 August 2002.
 There were no bronze medal play off matches because both losing semi-finalists were awarded a bronze medal.

+The events were held at the £3.5 million National Squash Centre, which was built specifically for the Games.

+New Zealand topped the squash medal table by virtue of winning two gold medals.